tairasoul/YADMB/README.md

 - you can add an entire playlist or channel

 - add songs from youtube, soundcloud and deezer
+    - you can add songs from more services with addons

 - can create custom playlists
     - these playlists are saved on your pc, with each playlist being its own file formatted as (username).playlist.(playlist name).export.txt, meaning you don't have to rely on the bot to save it in a reliable manner and it works across multiple instances of the bot